-This is the blog of Concord Law School at Purdue University Global, the nation’s first fully online law school.
+This is the blog of Concord Law School at Purdue Global, the nation’s first fully online law school.
 Many articles on The Concord Connector are authored or curated by the dean or faculty members.

 The blog features a robust news and commentary section and articles on law-related issues that affect various fields including cybersecurity, health care, and education.
 There’s also advice on succeeding as a law student, particularly in an online setting.

 5. Constitutional Law Reporter

 The Constitutional Law Reporter is an online publication covering current and historic Supreme Court cases.
 The site is frequently updated with articles covering specific cases.
 Each article features a section on the facts of the case and on the Supreme Court’s decision.

 In addition to reporting on new cases, the Constitution Law Reporter website also features in-depth information on historic cases, making it a great reference for law students.
 It also includes the full text of the Constitution and biographies of current and past justices, presidents, vice presidents, and other prominent Americans.

 The Crime Report is written by criminal justice journalists and published by the nonprofit Center on Media, Crime and Justice at John Jay College.
 It provides nonpartisan information for law students, lawyers, journalists, and academia.

 The Crime Report publishes several articles every day about breaking criminal justice news, with categories including courts, policing, immigration, reforming the system, and more.
 The Crime Report also offers a free weekly newsletter regarding the latest in criminal justice.